LEARN ABOUT MEMBERSHIP

 If you have an aging parent, the hardest conversation isn't about moving them out of the house.
 It's about making the house safe to stay in.
 A grab bar, a second handrail on the stairs, better lighting on the path to the bathroom — these are the changes that keep people home, and keep families from the call nobody wants to get.

-If you install grab bars for a living, you already know what the work is worth.
-Come join us.
+If you install grab bars for a living — or want to learn to, come join us.
 We're building the credential and the community that should have existed a decade ago.

 Falls shouldn't be a leading cause of injury in the 21st century.
 Not when the solutions are this simple.
 Not when we already proved, with cars, that we know how to do this.